oasis-tcs/openc2-ap-er/oc2edr.md

 The 'update file' Command is used to replace or update files such as configuration files, rule sets, etc. Implementation of the update file Command is OPTIONAL.
 OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state shall be that the EDR operates with the new file at the conclusion of the 'update file' Command.
 The atomic steps that take place are implementation specific.

 ### 2.3.10 Create
-#### 2.3.10.1 Create edr:registry entry
+#### 2.3.10.1 Create edr:registry_entry
 Creates a registry entry in the specified path.
-The 'type' property MUST be populated and MUST conform to the registry entry types as defined in the Microsoft Windows [Winnt.h header](#winnth-registry-types).
+The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

-OpenC2 Producers that send 'create edr:registry entry' Commands
+OpenC2 Producers that send 'create edr:registry_entry' Commands:
 * MUST include the 'path' property of the edr:registry entry Target
 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property

-OpenC2 Consumers that receive 'create edr:registry entry' Commands
+OpenC2 Consumers that receive a 'create edr:registry_entry' Command:
-* But cannot access the registry entry specified in the registry entry Target
+* but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access registry entry' in the status text

 ### 2.3.11 Delete
-OpenC2 Consumers that receive a 'delete <target>' Command:
+OpenC2 Consumers that receive a 'delete' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200